Wildlife of the Levant: Palestine

 The West Bank encompasses 48 nature reserves, some of which were designated during the British Mandate for Palestine and the remainder during the subsequent years of Israeli authority.
 The combined area of the reserves is 330,700 dunams (approximately 330 km^{2}), representing 5.6% of the West Bank.
 The majority of these reserves are situated in the eastern slopes and the Jordan Valley.
 The primary objective of these reserves was to facilitate the acquisition of land for new colonies.
 However, some of these protected areas have also served to protect plant life.
 The Shobash Reserve is the largest of the reserves, with an area of over 55 km^{2}.
 The most notable of these is the Wadi al-Badan Reserve, situated 5 kilometers northeast of Nablus.
 In collaboration with local and international organizations, the Palestinian Authority has implemented afforestation and forest protection programs.
 These endeavors have encompassed initiatives undertaken by numerous non-governmental organizations within and beyond Palestine.
-These include the replanting of trees uprooted from Palestinian soil, bulldozed by Israeli occupying forces in the occupied West Bank and Gaza Strip, for the construction or expansion of Jewish settlements and roads leading to them, as well as the construction of the West Bank barrier.
+These include the replanting of trees uprooted from Palestinian soil, bulldozed by Israeli occupying forces in the occupied West Bank and Gaza Strip, for the construction or expansion of Israeli settlements and roads leading to them, as well as the construction of the West Bank barrier.
 Currently, hundreds of thousands of olive, fruit, and palm trees are being planted.